istio/tools/perf/benchmark/README.md

     python ./update_mesh_config.py disable_mixer /tmp/meshconfig.yaml | kubectl -n istio-system apply -f -
     ```

-1. Run `runner.py`, in any sidecar mode, with the `--mixer_mode=nomixer` flag.
+1. Run `runner.py`, in any sidecar mode, with the `--mixer_mode=none` flag.
 If you run this command:

     ```bash
-    python runner/runner.py --conn 1,2,4,8,16,32,64 --qps 1000 --duration 240 --serversidecar --baseline --mixer_mode=nomixer
+    python runner/runner.py --conn 1,2,4,8,16,32,64 --qps 1000 --duration 240 --serversidecar --baseline --mixer_mode=none
     ```

     it will generate the output showing in the `Example Output` section.
 Which includes both with Mixer and without Mixer test results.